Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Algorithm

 \section{Algorithm}

-Consider a search space $S$ of size $N$, a measure function $v: S \to \mathbb{R}$, and a function $f: S \to \{0,1\}$ that labels solutions with 1 and others 0. \footnote{The need for $f$ is justified in Sec.~\ref{sec:general_understanding}.} Let $M$ denote the total number of solutions in $S$.
+The general combinatorial optimization problem can be formulated as follows.
+Consider a search space $S$ of size $N$, without loss of generality, we can assume that $N = 2^n$, where $n\in \mathbb{N}$.
+We define a measure function $v: S \to \mathbb{R}$, and a function $f: S \to \{0,1\}$ that labels solutions with 1 and others 0. \footnote{The need for $f$ is justified in Sec.~\ref{sec:general_understanding}.} Let $M$ denote the total number of solutions in $S$.
 We wish to find a solution $x \in S$ such that $f(x) = 1$ and $v(x)$ is minimized.
 In other words, $x$ satisfies:

-Without loss of generality, we can assume that $N = 2^n$, where $n\in \mathbb{N}$.
-The first insight will be to construct a $2^n$-dimensional Hilbert space $\mathscr{H}$ and a corresponding orthonormal basis $B$, such that there is a bijection from $S$ to $B$.
-In practice, this is achieved via an $n$-qubit register.

-Consider the Grover Adaptive search algorithm in Appendix~\ref{app:GAS}.
-In the algorithm, a best current guess $\mathsf{best}$ is repeatedly updated via a Grover search.
-Ignoring ancilla qubits, there are two components of memory storage in GAS: \begin{enumerate} \item A quantum storage of $n$ qubits.
-In each iteration, it is reset for a Grover search. \item A classical storage documenting the current best guess. \end{enumerate}

-To transition to a fully quantized algorithm, the current best guess can be stored in a second quantum register, which will be an entangled state of potential solutions, with more optimized solutions having higher amplitudes.
-In each iteration, the state can be updated by increasing the amplitude of more optimized solutions.

-Since the algorithm is now fully quantized, there will no longer be measurements at the end of each iteration, so the original, first register will also store a best current guess of the problem.
-The two registers will now serve the same purpose, leading to symmetry in the algorithm design.